EarthScope/piqqa/README.md

 # PIQQA
 The PI's Quick Quality Assessment

 PIQQA is python utility to create a simple Quality Assurance report.
-Developed by the IRIS DMC, this tool is intended for use by the PASSCAL Instrument Center, meant to generate an easy-to-digest QA report for PIs after their experiment wraps.
+Developed by the IRIS DMC (now EarthScope), this tool is intended for use by the PASSCAL Instrument Center, meant to generate an easy-to-digest QA report for PIs after their experiment wraps.

 The command-line utility retrieves MUSTANG metrics, PDFs, and spectrograms, as well as metadata from the IRIS station service, putting them all together in a report.